MicrosoftDocs/Hololens/hololens/app-deploy-intune.md

 1. Upload an app to a Line of Business, or upload a custom app to your Intune tenant.
 See also: [Enterprise app management](https://docs.microsoft.com/windows/client-management/mdm/enterprise-app-management).

 2. [Assign your app to a group](https://docs.microsoft.com/mem/intune/apps/apps-deploy).
-Based on the assignment type you choose you can have the app delivered automatically or available to be readily pulled down if you have a selection of apps.
+Based on the assignment type you choose, the app can be delivered automatically or available to be readily pulled down if you have a selection of apps.

 > [!NOTE]
 > When building your appx bundle make sure to account for including the architecture for the device(s) that you are deploying to.
 HoloLens 2 is ARM64, and HoloLens (1st Gen) is x86.
 You may include both in a single appx bundle if you plan on having a mixed devices environment.

 ## Assignment types

-If you prefer your app to be automatically installed on the device after enrollment, you should select **Required** for that group(s).
+To have your app to be automatically installed on the device after enrollment, you should select **Required** for that group(s).
-If you prefer to make your app available for download to those enrolled through the company portal, select **Available for enrolled devices**.
+To make your app available for download to devices enrolled through the company portal, select **Available for enrolled devices**.

-## End User Experience
+## End-User Experience

-After you have set up configuration on Intune you are ready for end users to recieve your selected apps.
+After you have set up configuration on Intune, you are ready for end users to receive your selected apps.

 Follow these steps to automatically get your app(s):
 1. Enroll your device with your tenant.